 Industrial trans fats are a subset of vegetable oils that are a definite food you’ll want to avoid.
 These oils are engineered by food manufacturers to improve the texture, shelf life and flavor stability of their products but they are also highly toxic and have been associated with all sorts of health problems such as heart disease, cancer, diabetes, and obesity (Mozaffarian et al. 200914).

 To avoid industrial trans fats you need to become accustomed to reading food labels.
 You also need to know that manufacturers can label their foods as “trans fat free” provided there’s less than 0.5 grams per serving.
 This seems like a bit of a regulatory loophole to me as manufacturers can simply make the published serving sizes on the label slightly smaller to fit under this threshold.
 When you then actually consume a more realistic/normal portion of the product, 0.5 grams per serving can be 1-2% for a small serving size.

-The best way to be sure that you’re food product is actually trans fat free is to make sure that the ingredients list doesn’t include any “hydrogenated”, or “partially hydrogenated” vegetable oils as these are some of the sneaky terms used to make the trans fat content less obvious.
+The best way to be sure that your food product is actually trans fat free is to make sure that the ingredients list doesn’t include any “hydrogenated”, or “partially hydrogenated” vegetable oils as these are some of the sneaky terms used to make the trans fat content less obvious.